 Decreasing the impact of electronic waste on the environment is the goal of Alvernia chemistry major Michael Ulrich.
-Ulrich is building upon professor Joshua Smith’s research by looking toward new techniques to extract rare metals from electronic waste, such as LCD and LED screens.
-Once perfected, the technique, which uses silica-coated magnetic nanoparticles to attract the metal from the waste, will more than double the amount of metals extracted prior to waste disposal.
+Ulrich is building upon professor Joshua Smith's research by looking toward new techniques to extract rare metals from electronic waste, such as LCD and LED screens.
+Once perfected, the method, which uses silica-coated magnetic nanoparticles to attract the metal from the waste, will more than double the amount of metals extracted before waste disposal.

 Ulrich’s research is funded through the Alvernia Student Undergraduate Research Fellowship (S.U.R.F) program, which awards students up to $3,000 and free housing with a kitchen for 10 weeks over the summer.